infOpen/cookiecutter-ansible-role/ansible-role-{{ cookiecutter.ansible_role_name }}/README.md

 ## Testing

-This role use [Molecule](https://github.com/metacloud/molecule/) to run tests.
+This role use [Molecule](https://github.com/ansible-community/molecule) to run tests.

 Local and Travis tests run tests on Docker by default.
 See molecule documentation to use other backend.

 Currently, tests are done on:
 - CentOS 7
+- CentOS 8
-- Debian Jessie
+- Debian Buster
 - Debian Stretch
-- Ubuntu Xenial
 - Ubuntu Bionic
+- Ubuntu Focal

 and use:
-- Ansible 2.4.x
-- Ansible 2.5.x
-- Ansible 2.6.x
+- Ansible 2.8.x
-- Ansible 2.7.x
+- Ansible 2.9.x

 ### Running tests